When you buy with our links, we may earn a commission. See how we work with brands

 • Extremely fast material response time

-• Excellent cooling performance with hole-punched latex layers
+• Excellent cooling performance with aerated latex layers

 Considerations

-• Deep sinkage may not be ideal for all stomach sleepers
+• Deep sinkage and medium feel is great for side sleepers, but not ideal for all

 Our Verdict

 This mattress has deep sinkage and high bounce.
-Despite the deep sinkage, Nolah has a generalized contour, typical of latex foam.
+Despite the deep sinkage, Nolah has a generalized contour, which is typical for latex foam.
 The higher bounce gives the mattress an active feel and making it great for couples.

 The Nolah comes in a single firmness—5 out of 10 with a medium feel.

-The price is also below average ($1,365), 12% less than the average latex hybrid, saving sleepers around $183 for a queen-sized mattress.
-If you’re looking for a natural mattress that’s suitable for all sleeping positions and has a medium feel, the Nolah is a great chioce.
+The price is also below average at $1,574, which 18% less than the average latex hybrid, saving sleepers around $336 for a queen-sized mattress.
+If you’re looking for a natural mattress that’s ideal for side sleepers and has a medium feel, the Nolah is a great choice.

 Click here to read the full Nolah Natural review.